Online Banking

 • Practice saying it out loud: Try phrases like "I'm choosing not to spend on that right now" or "I'm budgeting for something important."

 • Involve your circle: Let friends and family know what you're working toward.
-They may support you or even join in.
+They’ll not only cheer you on, but they may join you or start suggesting low-cost activities you can do together instead.

 • Celebrate small wins: Loud budgeting isn't just about cutting back.
 It's also about celebrating when you stick to your plan or hit a milestone.

 It's easy to confuse budgeting with restriction, but that's not the point.
 Loud budgeting is about spending with purpose.
-It helps you align your choices with your values, so you can spend where it counts and feel good about skipping the rest.
+It helps you align your choices with your values and make smarter spending choices.

 Looking for more tips on how to boost healthy financial habits?
 Follow us on your favorite social media platform for money-saving hacks, security tips, funny antics and more!